Practice Discussion and Dokusan

 There are two forms of meeting privately with an authorized teacher: practice dicussion, and dokusan.

-Practice discussion is a less formal meeting with a dharma mentor.
-Those who have served as shusho (head monk) for a practice period may be invited by the Head Teacher to offer practice discussion within the year following their shuso ceremony.
-A shusho may be an ordained priest or a lay practitioner.
-There is no standard length of meeting but generally fits into a single zazen period.
 A student may bring up practice-related questions, present their understanding of the Dharma, and more generally engage in a discussion of their experience in zazen and its intersection with daily life.
-It is also appropriate to ask for a teacher to check your meditation posture.
+It is also appropriate to ask for a teacher to assess your meditation posture.

 To sign up for dokusan or practice discussion you may either speak to the person of your choice, or contact the person directly by email.
 More information is available in the foyer at AZC.